Back to All Events

 The building did not originally have parking as the members of the synagogue would walk to services.
 Parking in this residential neighborhood is challenging and there are no paid public parking lots in the vicinity.
 Only street parking is available.
 If you can find a spot, there won’t be any time restrictions, but you may have to walk a few blocks.
 We recommend looking for parking on Pico or Venice or try Wilton and Cimmaron, just West of the Temple location.

-We are looking into some paid parking in the immediate area.
-Details will appear here if and when they are confirmed.
 Arriving by Uber or Lyft is recommended.
-If Ubering from home is too far, you might also consider parking in Hollywood (approximately 4 miles north or Downtown (LA Live is about 2.5 miles away on Pico) in a paid lot and then catching an Uber from there.
+If Ubering from home is too far, you might also consider parking in Hollywood (approximately 4 miles north) or Downtown (LA Live is about 2.5 miles away on Pico) in a paid lot and then catching an Uber from there.
 Those of you who recently went to Hotel Figueroa know about parking there.
 It is just 2.6 miles from Gramercy Place.

 ACCESSIBILITY